charnon1/Team1/README.md

 Comparison to set objective: Still behind in schedule, but progress has significantly picked up from previous weeks.
 Need to shift quadrant 2 back a week and likely looking to focus on only getting up to quadrant 3 by the end.

 ###Week 4 Checklist
-- [ ] Overall goals: Quadrant 3 and 4
+- [ ] Overall goals: ~~Quadrant 3 and 4~~ Finish quadrant 1 & 2
-- [ ] Jacob,Brandon and Charnon- Finalise code for quadrant 3 and help with quadrant 4.
+- [ ] Jacob,Brandon and Charnon- Finalise code for ~~quadrant 3 and help with quadrant 4.~~ quadrant 1 & 2
-- [ ] Cong Fang- Start on code for quadrant 4 detecting walls
+- [ ] Cong Fang- ~~Start on code for quadrant 4 detecting walls~~ Helping with quadrant 1 & 2
-- [ ] Brady-Help build final robot and test electronic components are all working
+- [ ] Brady- ~~Help build final robot and test electronic components are all working~~ Updating all documentation and progress.
+Helping with the design of the 3D printed chassis
-- [ ] Philip-Put together Finalised robot Chassis, and help with debugging.
+- [ ] Philip- ~~Put together Finalised robot Chassis, and help with debugging.~~ Designing the 3D printed chassis

 ###Week 5 Checklist
 - [ ] Overall goals: Testing and fixing, final run.